 Over the course of four years, IONS developed the Conscious Aging workshop to address these challenges and opportunities.
 We found that older people are yearning to engage in dialogue together on these issues.
 They are looking for guidance, meaning making, connection and community to help fortify themselves for their aging years.
 Out of this experience IONS created the Conscious Aging Facilitator Training program.

 A Comprehensive Training Program

 Lead the workshop in your community!

-IONS Certified Facilitators have a unique role to play in helping elders explore the bounty and challenges of their senior years.
-In presenting the Conscious Aging workshop series in their own communities, the goal is to build a safe and creative space for people to explore the gifts of later life, develop strategies to alleviate the stressors of aging, and foster and relish accrued strengths and wisdom.
+IONS Facilitators have a unique role to play in helping elders explore the bounty and challenges of their senior years.
+In presenting the Conscious Aging workshop in their own communities, the goal is to build a safe and creative space for people to explore the gifts of later life, develop strategies to alleviate the stressors of aging, and foster and relish accrued strengths and wisdom.

 The Conscious Aging program is based in part on the research and practices described in two of IONS’ seminal books: Consciousness and Healing: Integral Approaches to Mind-Body Medicine, and Living Deeply: The Art and Science of Transformation in Everyday Life